 The closest you can get to that sweet XP style is Open-Shell.

-Unrelated, but it's 6 AM; I'm tired, but you need to know how to do the thing, right?
+Unrelated, but it's 6 AM; I'm tired, but, of couuurse, you need to know how to do the thing, right?
 RIGHT?

 Once you start installin' Open-Shell, you can install the features you want.
 (Make sure to install the menu, though.)